Philosophy of osteopathic studies at SCU

 - perform first aid procedures if required

-- monitor and review ongoing osteopathic management and treatment plans, including patient education, referral to other health care professionals, and counseling if needed with a diverse range of clients
+- monitor and review ongoing osteopathic management and treatment plans, including patient education, referral to other health care professionals, and counselling if needed with a diverse range of clients

 - use current high quality evidence where appropriate to inform osteopathic practice